muratk3n/thirdwave/en/README.md

 ---

 Sunlight Refineries...
-CSP..
+Or concentrating solar-powered (CSP) installations ..
 They focus sunlight into one spot through mirrors, generate heat.

 What is the efficiency of the system I wonder